 Matt Evans: Matt is a human rights lawyer and director of the Aire Centre and director of external relations at Queen Mary University’s legal advice centre.
 He is former managing solicitor of the Prisoners Advice Service.
 He has been shortlisted for this year’s human rights lawyer of the year award at the Law Society’s Excellence awards.

-Glyn Maddocks QC (hon): Glyn is a human rights lawyer who in 2020 was made honorary Queen’s Counsel in recognition of his expertise in miscarriages of justice for more than 20 years.
+Glyn Maddocks KC (hon): Glyn is a human rights lawyer who in 2020 was made honorary Queen’s Counsel in recognition of his expertise in miscarriages of justice for more than 20 years.
 Glyn has acted in many of the big cases over the years (Tony Stock, Oliver Campbell, Paul Blackburn, Jonny Kamara).
 Glyn helped set up both Appeal (formerly Centre for Criminal Appeals) and the All-Party Parliamentary Group on miscarriages of justice.
 He is also a member of the Law Society’s human rights committee.

 Sue James: Sue is director of Hammersmith and Fulham Law Centre, co-founder of Ealing Law Centre and a leading light in the Justice Alliance.
 Sue is a specialist in housing law and winner of the Legal Aid Lawyer of the Year’s Outstanding Achievement Award.
 Sue has been shortlisted for the 2020 Law Society’s Excellence awards’ legal personality of the year,